PRIS-CV/Pascal-EA/docs/appear_edit.md

 # Edit image
-We edit images under framework of the PnP (CVPR 2023), the codes are heavily from [pnp-diffusers](https://github.com/MichalGeyer/pnp-diffusers), thanks for their contribution!
+We edit objects and images **appearance attributes** by diffusion-based editing methods.
+Our method adopts framework of the PnP (CVPR 2023), the codes are heavily from [pnp-diffusers](https://github.com/MichalGeyer/pnp-diffusers), thanks for their contribution!

 ## DDIM inversion